Devotional Thought : Proverbs 10:7

 This was true for Tamar.
 Her name was used in a blessing when Boaz announced his intention to marry Ruth.
 “May your family be like that of Perez, whom Tamar bore to Judah” (Ruth 4:12).

-Tamar was the mother of Perez and Zerah, but had become pregnant by tricking Judah.
-So it was unusual that her name would be included in a blessing.
-Perhaps it was because Tamar’s motive was honourable, even if her actions were not.
+Tamar was the mother of Perez and Zerah but she had become pregnant by tricking Judah.
+Tamar’s motive was honourable, even if her actions were not.
 God described Judah’s first two sons as wicked and Judah’s name was in danger of being “blotted out from Israel,” since he refused to allow Tamar to marry his youngest son, as was the custom at the time (Deuteronomy 25:6).
 Having your name blotted out was a disgrace and it’s this thought which is reflected in the proverb, “the name of the wicked will rot.”

 Tamar acted selflessly to secure God’s blessings and her name became a blessing.
-As we seek God’s blessings, we become a blessing.
+Likewise, as we seek God’s blessings, we become a blessing.